Robert Treuhaft: Early life

 Robert Treuhaft was born on August 8, 1912, in New York City.
 He was the son of Hungarian Jewish immigrants.
 He graduated from Harvard University in 1934 and attained his LL.B. degree from Harvard Law School in 1937.

 Career

 Treuhaft worked for labor union and radical left causes much of his life.
-From the early-to-mid-1940s to 1958 he and Mitford were members of the Communist Party USA, leaving the party after Khrushchev's revelations about the Stalin era.
+From the early-to-mid-1940s to 1958 he and Mitford were members of the Communist Party USA, leaving the party when they felt it had become ineffective.

-Treuhaft was admitted to the California Bar in 1944, and in 1945 he began at the Oakland, California law firm Grossman, Sawyer, & Edises and in 1963 founded his own Oakland-based firm Treuhaft, Walker, and Bernstein, where Hillary Clinton worked as a summer intern in 1971.
-In 1963, he provided Mitford with background and legal information that was important for Mitford's best-selling exposé of the funeral industry, which he also unofficially co-authored, The American Way of Death.
+Treuhaft was admitted to the California Bar in 1944, and in 1945, he began at the Oakland, California law firm Grossman, Sawyer, & Edises.
+In 1963, he founded his own Oakland-based firm Treuhaft, Walker, and Bernstein, where Hillary Clinton worked as a summer intern in 1971.
+Also in 1963, he provided Mitford with background and legal information that was important for Mitford's best-selling exposé of the funeral industry, which he also unofficially co-authored, The American Way of Death.